Choochmeque/tauri-plugin-google-auth/iOS_SETUP.md

 2. **URL scheme errors**: Double-check that your reversed client ID in Info.plist matches exactly

-3. **Sign-in window doesn't appear**: Verify that the Google Sign-In SDK is properly linked and that you're calling from the main thread
+3. **Sign-in window doesn't appear**: Verify that the SimpleGoogleSignIn library is properly linked and that you're calling from the main thread

 4. **Token refresh fails**: Some tokens may expire - implement proper error handling and re-authentication flow